hyejoonhwang/itp-blog/content/Intro to PComp/Midterm Project - Mystery Die.md

 The idea came from thinking about **accessibility in play and interaction design** — how to make something as simple as rolling a die feel fair, shared, and a little bit magical for everyone in the room.

+The sound answers that I'm thinking of:
+Only time will tell.
+You already know.
+Ask again when you’re ready.
+Wait and see.
+Patience will reveal the truth.
+It’s not the right moment.
 #### Conversation with David Rios

 I talked with David Rios to get a sense of how to start my project — what to research first, what tools to learn, and how to plan the overall workflow.
 I wasn’t sure how to approach this project from start to finish, so I asked him to help me map out a general pipeline.